Screenshots

 It’s also possible to launch Goodvibes with the --status-icon option.
 In this mode, Goodvibes will not display a main window, but will instead add an icon to your notification area (also called system tray).

 This is a legacy feature.
-It doesn’t work on some desktops.
-It’s deprecated in GTK3, and will be removed in GTK4.
-And at this point, it will also be removed from Goodvibes.
+It doesn’t work on Wayland desktop environments, and might not work on some X11 desktop environmments.
+It’s deprecated in GTK3, and was removed in GTK4.
+It will be removed from Goodvibes one day.

 This being said, here’s how Goodvibes looks like in Status Icon mode.